 Note that there is a parking fee for parking at Seljalandsfoss (24 hours a day, 7 days a week), which is enforced by on site wardens.
 At time of writing this was 700 krona, payable by credit card.

 Next up is less well known waterfall hidden right next to Seljalandsfoss.
 Whilst Seljalandsfoss and the below Skogafoss tend to get all the waterfall glory on this stretch of road, there are a couple more waterfalls the more discerning Iceland visitor might want to check out.
-The first of these is Gljúfrabúi, a waterfall hidden in a canyon just a short distance from Seljalandsfoss.

-To access it, you just have to walk across the river, and follow the path along the cliff.
-After a fairly short walk, you’ll come to the canyon that holds Gljúfrabúi.
 To actually access the waterfall, you’ll have to wade up the stream, but the view is worth it if you’re brave enough – although be prepared to be coated in water from the spray!

-The next major stop on the south coast is Skogafoss.
-This is a thunderous sixty metre high waterfall that is much wider than Seljalandsfoss, and is truly dramatic.
 You can get very close to the base of the falls for dramatic photos (just be aware you’re going to get very wet), or you can climb the many steps up to the top of the falls for another viewpoint.

 The other less well known waterfall in this area is Kvernufoss.
 This is also quite easy to find – just park at the Skogar Museum (same turn off Route 1 as Skogafoss), and follow the path across the field to the falls.
 Like Seljalandsfoss, you can also walk behind Kvernufoss – although be prepared to get wet!